 Boost your SEO

 Search engines reward websites that provide new, relevant content with better rankings.
-Posting news releases regularly and driving traffic to them via social media, online distribution and e-announcements can ultimately help your firm’s website achieve a higher ranking on search results.
+Posting news releases regularly and driving traffic to them via social media, online distribution, and email can ultimately help your firm’s website achieve a higher ranking on search results.

 Tell stories the media won’t